jamescarr/jasmine-tool/README.md

 # Jasmine Commandline Tool
 I've been working with jasmine a bit for client side BDD.
 I like it but didn't like the gem too much so I decided to give a try at rolling my own tool written for node.js.
-Will publish to npm soon.

 ## Installation instructions
 This module is available for installation via npm.
 To install it simply type

 	npm install jasmine-runner

 ## Usage